quickwit-oss/quickwit/docs/reference/aggregation.md

 #### Prerequisite

-To be able to use aggregations on a field, the field needs have a fast field index created.
+To be able to use aggregations on a field, the field needs to have a fast field index created.
 A fast field index is a columnar storage, where documents values are extracted and stored to.

 Example to create a fast field on text for term aggregations.